italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

 Access Token
 ++++++++++++

-The Access Token is a JSON Web Token (JWT) that allows access to the UserInfo endpoint to get user attributes.
+The Access Token is a signed JSON Web Token (JWT) that allows access to the UserInfo endpoint to get user attributes.

 **Access Token header and payload example:**